-Making your voice heard as an e-commerce brand is getting harder.
+Standing out as an e-commerce brand is getting damn near impossible.

 Why?
 Well, for one, the internet is a loud, crowded space, and people are fed up with the same old ads.
-In one HubSpot survey, 91% of respondents said they found ads more intrusive today than a few years ago, and 87% said there appear to be more ads now in general.
+In one HubSpot survey, 91% of respondents said they found ads more intrusive today than a few years ago.

-That’s no surprise, considering the average person is served over 1,700 banner ads per month—an over-saturation of ads that not only makes it harder to stand out as a brand, but also leads to banner blindness (a common phenomenon where people develop a tendency to totally ignore online advertisements in expected places).
+That’s no surprise, considering the average person is served over 1,700 banner ads per month—an over-saturation of ads that not only makes it harder to stand out as a brand, but also leads to banner blindness (a phenomenon where people start to ignore online advertisements in familiar placements).

-And on top of all that, more and more consumers are abandoning the individual e-tailer, just like they did the main street retailer, in favor of Amazon.
+On top of all that, more and more consumers are abandoning the individual e-tailer, just like they did the Main Street retailer, in favor of Amazon.
 With its all-encompassing selection of products, competitive prices, and fast, free shipping for Prime members, it’s not hard to see why.

 So what can you do?
 Competitors are crowded around your customers, shouting out offers and promos—and your customers are growing increasingly deaf, shutting themselves down and defaulting to the lowest prices and fastest shipping.
 How do you cut through all the noise?